evoytenkoapps/angular-best-practices/README.md

     @Output() deleteBtnChange: EventEmitter<void> = new EventEmitter<void>();
 ```

+Followed by dipendency inversion principle you should avoid direct injection your redux store, http-services inside each other or inside components.
+So i offer to you to make an absctractions for each, like:
+1. abstraction for redux store
+1. absctration for any http services
+1. absctration for any local storage services
+1. absctration for any session storage services
+1. absctration for any websocket services
+1. absctration for any web worker services and etc.

 ## Comments

 If there is a bug in the code or a feature that, unfortunately, cannot be understood from the code, then we comment on it, or make a `TODO`.